How to Help Someone With a Disability

 Some phrases you can use when offering help to someone with a disability:

-“Would you like a hand with those bags?
-I don’t mind tossing them into your car”
+- A person on crutches struggling to load groceries into their car: “Would you like a hand with those bags?
+I don’t mind tossing them into your car.”

-“Hi there – can I give you a hand pushing up that ramp?”
+- Someone in a wheelchair struggling to push up a steep ramp: “Hi there, can I give you a hand pushing up that ramp?”

 What to expect if someone takes you up on your offer